There are no specific tax rules for groups of companies in Tunisia.

 Transfer pricing rules applicable as of 2020

 The Finance Law 2019 provides new provisions regarding transactions realised between dependent companies to be aligned with transfer pricing international standards.
-Indeed, as per article 48 of the CIT Code (as modified by Finance Law 2019), for the purpose of determination of CIT due by companies resident or established in Tunisia having relations of dependence or control with other companies belonging to the same group, the profits indirectly transferred to the aforementioned companies following the increase or the reduction of applied transfer prices, or by any means, are reintegrated into their taxable income.
+Indeed, as per article 48 of the CIT Code (as modified by Finance Law 2019), for the purpose of determination of CIT due by companies resident or established in Tunisia having relations of dependence or control with other companies belonging to the same group, that are non-resident, non-established in Tunisia (as per 2021 Finance Law), the profits indirectly transferred to the aforementioned companies following the increase or the reduction of applied transfer prices, or by any means, are reintegrated into their taxable income.
 Such profits indirectly transferred are determined on the basis of their comparison with profits that would have been realised in the absence of a relationship of dependency or control.

 It should be noted that companies are considered to have dependency or control relationships with other companies in case one of them owns more than 50% of the share capital or voting rights in the other company or has an effective decision-making right or are controlled by the same company/person (control is defined under the same conditions).

-Also, as per Finance Law 2019, companies resident or established in Tunisia having relations of dependence or control with other companies as defined above, whose gross revenue (VAT included) is equal to or exceeds TND 20 million, should submit, under the same delay as CIT submission, a transfer pricing annual declaration according to a model to be set by tax authorities.
+Also, as per Finance Law 2019, companies resident or established in Tunisia having relations of dependence or control with other companies as defined above, whose gross revenue (VAT excluded) is equal to or exceeds TND 200 million (as per the provisions of Finance Law 2021) and which have transactions with companies having dependency or control relationships that are non-resident, non-established in Tunisia, with amounts exceeding TND 100,000, should submit, under the same delay as CIT submission, a transfer pricing annual declaration according to a model to be set by tax authorities.
 Such requirement should apply starting from 1 January 2020.

 The transfer pricing annual declaration includes, in particular, transfer pricing policy information applied by the group and information relating to transactions with companies having a dependency or control relationship.